PrimeLens/django-notes/README.md

 ## Django out-of-the-box "List Display Page" is crap, lets fix it
 <img src="./images/4.png" width="50%"/><br/>

-- to make the row view more useful modify the lines from `Project > App > admin.py` so it looks like this
+- to make the row view more useful modify the lines from `myfirstapp/admin.py` so it looks like this

 ```
 from .models import Item
 class ItemAdmin(admin.ModelAdmin):
-    list_display = ['title', 'description', 'weight']
+    list_display = ['title', 'description', 'amount', 'weight']

 admin.site.register(Item, ItemAdmin)
 ```